EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 What is the EPC Analytics Operating Model (EAOM)?

 The EAOM is EPC Group's proprietary 5-pillar framework for enterprise Microsoft analytics: Strategy, Architecture, Build, Govern, and Run.
-Developed over 29 years and 10,000+ implementations, it provides a repeatable methodology for deploying analytics at enterprise scale.
+Developed over 29 years and 11,000+ enterprise engagements, it provides a repeatable methodology for deploying analytics at enterprise scale.
 Unlike generic frameworks, the EAOM is specifically designed for the Microsoft ecosystem — Power BI, Microsoft Fabric, Azure, and Microsoft 365 — with compliance and governance built into every pillar.

 How does EAOM differ from a generic analytics maturity model?